 As an experienced rider, I adored the experience, but as many of our group members had never been on a horse before, I also found it fairly risky.

 Make sure that you stay safe and know your own limits because you’ll need to set them yourself.

 Enormous amounts of incense.
 Chanting in a language that was not Spanish or Latin (it’s Tzotzil, the local indigenous language).

 No pews.
 Straw all over the floor.

 Hundreds of candles burning directly onto the ground, no candle holders in sight.
 A chicken in a box, waiting to be sacrificed at the end of a ritual.

 No priests.
 Very few crucifixes.
 Plenty of statues of saints.
 One small Jesus statue off to the side of the altar.

 That’s what the Templo de San Juan, considers itself, but it is, without a doubt, the most unique house of worship that I’ve ever entered.

 The church, which is located in the village of Chamula, strictly bans all photography inside and was vehement about enforcing it–and yet I have never wanted to take photos so badly in my life.

-It’s easy to overlook the city of San Cristobal in all of the nature that surrounds it, but the city is also worthy of some attention.
+It’s easy to overlook the city of San Cristobal in all of the nature that surrounds it, but there are plenty of things to do in San Cristobal, and the city itself is also worthy of some attention.